NamanxJain/NamanxJain/README.md

 - 👋 Hi, I’m @NamanxJain
 - 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning Web Dev
-- 💞️ I’m looking to collaborate on React
+- 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me ...

 <!---